darrinsden/highspot/README.md

 Am not spending a super amount of time with design, as the functionality is more important on this.
 And used to working with a designer on it, it becomes wasted work as the designs dont align.
 As colors are so very much an opinion, I tend to keep things in greyscales at first.

+Uploading to github took the longest time though.  as I had some stray existing .git files in directories that were not getting added to the repo

 - - - -

 ### browser media queries